Netcash-ZA/PayNow-WooCommerce/wp-content/plugins/woocommerce-gateway-paynow/readme.txt

-=== WooCommerce Pay Now Gateway ===
+=== WooCommerce Sage Pay Now Gateway ===

-A payment gateway for Pay Now.
-A Pay Now merchant account and service key are required for this gateway to function.
+A payment gateway for Sage Pay Now.
+A Sage Pay Now merchant account and service key are required for this gateway to function.

 == Important Note ==